base-angewandte/base-ui-components/src/components/BaseChipsInput/Readme.md

-Simple Single Choice Example with fixed dropdown, no unknown, not editable, not draggable
+Simple Single Choice Example with fixed dropdown, no unknown, not draggable

 Additionally to the custom events listed above also all native input events are available.
 ```vue